ebzzry/ebzzry.github.io/src/lambda-calculus.md

 The parameter `y` is a variable that is said to be free, because it does not live between `λ` and `.`.

-### Function Application
+### Function application

 To use a function, you must apply it to something.
-The bound variables are substituted with what they're applied to — a process called β-reduction.
+The bound variables are substituted with what they’re applied to — a process called β-reduction.

 For example: